 How to Remove Japanese Honeysuckle

 These recommendations are primarily for homeowners and communities that would like to start working in their neighborhood greenspace.
-For each species, we recommend herbicide-free control methods but have added an herbicide option for some species for those who are comfortable using them.
+For each species we recommend herbicide-free control methods, but have added an herbicide option for some species for those who are comfortable using them.
 These methods were selected while keeping in mind limiting soil disturbance, reducing herbicide use, and avoiding harm to other species that may be present whether they be other plants/animals.
 Manual removal is possible for all of them if you have the time.
-If the infestation is overwhelmingly severe/large, we suggest you look into professional control.
+If the infestation is overwhelmingly severe or these tips aren’t proving effective, we suggest you consider qualified professional services.

-Removal of this species is rated as medium because this plant is more difficult to spot because of its smaller and less dense leaves and because it tends to climb on small shrubs and trees making it difficult to untangle.
+This plant can be more difficult to spot because of its smaller and less dense leaves, and because it tends to climb on small shrubs and trees making it difficult to untangle.
 Attention to detail and patience is key for successful removal.

 This invasive vine favors climbing on shrubs and young trees, creating a web of vines.
 The best way to remove these climbing vines is with a pair of hand pruners and patience.
 Unwrap each vine from the woody plant, using the pruners to make the detangling easier, and make a pile on the ground.
 These vines do not get very thick, so when you get to the base of the shrub or tree keep pulling at the vine to uproot it.

 Using pruners to cut off and detangle vines from the sapling.